Shopping Cart ( )

 SCFAs inhibit the growth of harmful bacteria.
 They also act as a source of energy for colon cells as well as preserve electrolyte and fluid balance.
 This then allows the intestines to move matter properly.

-Prebiotics are also components for intestinal cells to create a lining.
+Prebiotics are also essential components for intestinal cells to create a lining.
 This lining helps to keep bacteria within the intestinal tract and doesn’t allow bacteria to travel to areas of the body where they shouldn’t be.
 This includes harmful bacteria and other pathogens.

 Dogs regularly fed with prebiotics are less likely to get diarrhea caused by the overgrowth of bad bacteria.
 Prebiotics also enhance the immune system of puppies through their mother’s milk.
 This in turn enhances their response to vaccines.